fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 <!-- placeholder for the radio volume preference panel -->
 <div class="radioVolume"></div>
 ```
-We’ll also need a property in the auxiliary schema, in `schemas/auxiliary.js`,  to provide the
+We’ll also need a property in the Auxiliary Schema, in `schemas/auxiliary.js`,  to provide the
-configuration options specific to the new panel:
+configuration options specific to the new Panel:

 ```javascript
 radioVolume: {